luxuryluke/kirby-applemusic/README.md

 ### Blueprints

-In a Page blueprint, add a new field with the type `applemusic`.
+1. In a Page blueprint, add a new field with the type `applemusic`.
 Standard field attributes such as `label`, `required`, `help`, etc. can also be used to override the defaults.

     music:
       label: Apple Music Embed
       type: applemusic

+2. Paste in the Music album or track id code into the field. or
+2. Paste in the embed code you copied from Music using the "Embed" share method. or
+2. Paste in the share url link you grabbed from Music like this: `https://music.apple.com/us/album/where-is-my-mind/1165219808?i=1165219842`

+(explanation about song or album IDs if necessary?)

+3. Test rendering in your site in test environment?

 ### Templates